 Two Easy, Gooey, Fun Winter Bird Feeding Projects

 Here are two simple, cute projects that you could make right now to help the birds in your yard.
-Like us, birds and other backyard wildlife are facing more snow and colder temperatures this year than typical in many regions of the country.
+Like us, at this time of year birds and other backyard wildlife are facing colder temperatures and scarce food resources in many regions of the country.
 Let’s give them a hand (or at least some seeds and suet)!

 Suet OrnamentsIf you have ever made cookies, you can do this suet ornament activity.

 - Remove the cutters (the trickiest part) because they stick.